helloarchy/helloarchy/README.md

 for a wide range of different web applications that I use for different utilities in my personal life.

 💬 Ask me about mt other personal projects, a lot of the repo's are private.
-I also have many different projects which I host on Azure as they're too large for GitHub.
+I also have many different projects which I host on Azure or self host as they're too large for GitHub.
 Many of which are Unreal projects.

 <!--